sanitybit/pdx-infosec/CONTRIBUTING.md

 ### Company Rules

-1. If it's not founded or headquartered in Portland, it's a remote office.
-2. Teams must have 2 or more security engineers in an office together.
+1. Teams must have 2 or more security engineers in an office together.

-### Investor Rules

-1. Investors must have an office and a partner in Portland that specialize in security.
-2. Investors must have one or more active deals with a cybersecurity company.